Although we were just getting into the swing of being back to school after the winter holidays, NIS did ...

 - Teachers will endeavor to respond promptly, and receipt of all emails should be acknowledged within 24 hours.

-- Middle School students will require greater parent support than more independent older students.
+- Younger children will require greater parent support than more independent older students.

 - Parents are encouraged to provide as much support as they are able given their personal contexts, and should assist their children to develop into independent learners.